Gammelinne/backend-template-for-web-app/readme.md

 node server.js
 ```

+## Hosting

+For hosting, I recommend using [Cyclic.sh](https://cyclic.sh/), which offers a free plan.
+Visit their website for more information.

 ## How to Contribute

 Provide guidelines on how people can contribute to your project, whether it's by reporting issues, suggesting features, or submitting pull requests.